Skip to content

 What facilities are available for my dog?

-You’ll find water bowls outside the visitor centre and café.
+Dog Water Bowls: you’ll find these outside the visitor centre and café.
 Let us know if they need topping up.

-Tether points are available on picnic benches at the café so you can tuck into your coffee and cake hands free.
+Dog Tether Points: these are available on picnic benches at the café so you can tuck into your coffee and cake hands free.

-You’ll find dog waste bins in the car park, at the plant centre entrance to the gardens, near the castle and throughout the Teign Gorge.
+Dog Poo Bins: these are located in the car park, at the plant centre entrance to the gardens, near the castle and throughout the Teign Gorge.
+Dog poo bins are marked on our map.
 If you can’t find a bin, please take your dog waste away with you.

 Forgotten a short lead or poo bag?
 We have spares available, please ask for these at Visitor Welcome.